InsightDataScience/Sherlock/README.md

 The folder name you give to *YOUR_MODEL_NAME* will be used to identify this model once it get trained.

 The name of train and val folders **can't be changed**.
-The folder names for different classes will be used as the label of the class, you can create any amount of class folders as you want
+The folder names for different classes will be used as the label of the class, you can create any amount of class folders as you want.

-**The S3 folders should have public access permission**
+**The S3 folders should have public access permission**.

 To call this API, do:
 ```bash